Left and Center: Sherry circa, 1984

 Sherry reportedly left the bank and was seen crossing the street towards Chevron gas station.
 When Raymond returns to his pickup truck 15 minutes later, she was nowhere in sight.

 Authorities have received multiple reports and sightings of Sherry in the months after her disappearance.
-Some reports indicate that authorities revived a tip that Sherry was send in the St. Stephen, Alabama area later in the day do her disappearance.
+Some reports indicate that authorities revived a tip that Sherry was seen in the St. Stephen, Alabama area later in the day of her disappearance.

-The sightings of Sherry that took place after her disappearance, Sherry would always be sene with a man who is described as being around 50 years old in 1984, standing 5’8 feet tall with a husky build, he also has a weathered complexion and cows feet around his eyes.
+In the alleged sightings, Sherry would always be seen with a man who is described as being around 50 years old in 1984, standing 5’8 feet tall with a husky build, he also has a weathered complexion and cows feet around his eyes.
 One witness who reportedly saw Sherry and the man at a truck stop in Conley, Georgia said that Sherry called the man “B.J”.

 All of the witnesses who saw Sherry with the man said that Sherry looked very upset, disheveled, and dazed.
 The last reported sighting of Sherry was at a mall in New Orleans, Louisiana.
 None of the sightings have been confirmed and the man Sherry was seen with has not been identified.